mbernste/mbernste.github.io/_posts/2023-11-21-median_ratio.md

 $$\begin{align*}n &:= \text{Total number of samples} \\ g &:= \text{Total number of genes} \\ c_{i,j} &:= \text{Count of reads from gene $j$ in sample $i$}\end{align*}$$

 We start by computing a "baseline" expression value for each gene by computing the geometric mean of each genes counts across all samples.
+The geometric mean is used instead of the arithmetic mean because it is more robust to outlier values.
 For gene $j$, this is computed as:

 $$m_j := \left(\prod_{i=1}^n c_{i,j} \right)^{\frac{1}{n}}$$